Yalies/js-yalies/README.md

 const yalies = require('yalies');
 // Alternative:
 const API = require('yalies').API;
-// If you choose this option, simply instantiate the bot as `new API(...)` below.
+// If you choose this option, simply instantiate as `new API(...)` below.
 ```

 Instantiate the API by passing your API key: